MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ## Prerequisites

-Before installing the Workplace Analytics Azure Templates, confirm or complete the following:
+Before deploying the Workplace Analytics Azure Templates, confirm or complete the following:

 1. Confirm that [Workplace Analytics is set up](https://docs.microsoft.com/en-us/workplace-analytics/setup/set-up-workplace-analytics) and ready to use.
 2. Enable [Workplace Analytics data access](https://docs.microsoft.com/en-us/workplace-analytics/data-access/data-access) for the Azure tenant.